Skip to content

 Near-circular mid-inclination orbit, altitude = 548 km, inclination = 41o, period of ~90 minutes (the orbit is nearly identical to that of the TecSAR spacecraft).

-The payload data are downlinked in the X-band at a data rate of 620 Mbit/s.
+The payload data were downlinked in the X-band at a data rate of 620 Mbit/s.

-The ISRO/NRSC (National Remote Sensing Center) is the focal point for the distribution of remote sensing satellite data products in India and its neighbouring countries.
-NRSC has an Earth station at Shadnagar, about 55 km from Hyderabad, to receive data from almost all contemporary remote sensing satellites.
-NDC (NRSC Data Center) is a one-stop-shop for a range of data products with a wide choice of resolutions, processing levels, product media, out scales, area coverage, revisit, season and spectral bands.
-Data products can be supplied in a wide variety of media and formats.
+The ISRO/NRSC (National Remote Sensing Center) was the focal point for the distribution of remote sensing satellite data products in India and its neighbouring countries.
+NRSC had an Earth station at Shadnagar, about 55 km from Hyderabad, to receive data from almost all contemporary remote sensing satellites.
+NDC (NRSC Data Center) was a one-stop-shop for a range of data products with a wide choice of resolutions, processing levels, product media, out scales, area coverage, revisit, season and spectral bands.
+Data products were supplied in a wide variety of media and formats.

 Mission Status